SteveHicksCH/roawa/README.md

 # TODO
+* review point
-* Review
+* New Branch feature/more-go-chs-frameworks
-* Upload to GitHub
-* Review by team/architects/leads
-* Deploy locally within vagrant
 * New screen to add the company number
 * Use alice/gorilla